 The floral array is a solitary 2 to 3 inch high flower on a tall stalk, held well above the leaves.

-The flowers are of two types.
+The flower is a composite.
 There are 4 to 12 yellow ray florets with rays that are ovate to elliptic in shape and hang downward.
 These are sterile.
-The yellow rays are not as long the central cone.
+The yellow rays are not as long the central cone is high.
 The rays can also have a reddish-brown color.
-When the rays have this alternate color it is sometimes called "Mexican Hat".
+When the rays have this alternate color it is sometimes called "Mexican Hat Plant" (photos below).
 The central cone, which elongates with age, has 200 to 400+ disc florets that have greenish-yellow tubular corollas that shade to brown or purple at the outside tip as they mature.
 These are fertile and bisexual.
+The lip of the corolla tube is 5 lobed.
 The style branches at the tip, below which and arranged up against the style are the 5 stamens whose anthers are yellowish at pollen maturity, turning dark brown thereafter.
-The base of the flower head has two series of floral bracts (phyllaries), an inner series that are ovate to lanceolate in shape and an outer series of 5 to 14 (usually matching the number of rays) that are linear and much longer than the inner ones.
+Style and anthers are exserted from the corolla throat when the floret opens.
+The outside base of the flower head is composed of two series of floral bracts (phyllaries), an inner series that are ovate to lanceolate in shape and an outer series of 5 to 14 (usually matching the number of rays) that are linear and much longer than the inner ones.
 Both series have fine hair.

-Seed: Fertile florets produce a dry cypsela, rounded on one side, angled on the others, 1.2–3 × 1.2–2 mm, that has one or two tooth-like projections at the tip.
+Seed: Fertile florets produce a dry seed (a cypsela), rounded on one side, angled on the others, 1.2–3 × 1.2–2 mm, that has one or two tooth-like projections at the tip.
 These seeds are shaken loose by the wind.
 Seeds require 30 days of cold stratification for germination.

 Habitat: Long-headed Coneflower has a deep taproot making it drought tolerant and it is well adapted to poorer drier soils - mesic to dry moisture conditions.
 On grazeland Long-headed Coneflower is palatable and nutritious to domestic grazing animals as well a source of seeds for birds and other wildlife.
 It is generally disease free but crowding by other plants in richer soils, while affecting the survival of the plants, can also allow mildew and crown rot to spread.
 It will self-seed.

 Above: 1st & 2nd photos - Long-headed Coneflower blooming in early July in the Upland Garden.
-3rd photo - Upper stem leaves have fewer and narrower segments.
+3rd photo - Mid-stem leaves have fewer and narrower segments.

 Below: 1st photo - Several of the green phyllaries of the outer series are visible protruding from under the base of the cone.
 The yellow ray florets are infertile.
 2nd photo - The numerous cone disc florets have corollas that shade to brown or purple at the outside tip as they mature from the bottom of the cone to the top.
 The branched style can be seen in the lower florets.